Lolland: Attractions

 Trebuchet ready for firing at Middelaldercentret.

 Among the attractions of the island are the 19th century Fuglsang Manor, and the neighbouring Fuglsang Art Museum, which opened in 2008.
 Knuthenborg Safari Park north of Maribo is the largest safari park in Northern Europe and the holiday resort Lalandia is a giant indoor water park.
-Furthermore, Middelaldercentret is an open-air museum on the most eastern part of the island, just outside Nykøbing Falster.
+Furthermore, Middelaldercentret is an open-air museum on the easternmost part of the island, just outside Nykøbing Falster.
 The Centre is an experimental living history museum and it contains a reconstructed part of a medieval town from around 1400.
 It is among the most authentic reconstructions of the medieval period in Europe, and holds both the largest and the oldest trebuchets in the world.

 Lolland has many sandy beaches and areas with summer houses, which are primarily visited by German tourists.